sheerid/sheerid-magento/docs/SheerID_Verify-UserGuide.md

  > SheerID Campaign Eligibility is [Name of Campaign]

 With this condition, the eligibility criteria (required verified affiliations) are defined by the campaign selected.
+Use of this condition requires also at least one SheerID Verified Affiliation Status condition for this rule, which must match the affiliations verifiable by this campaign.

 If a Shopping Cart Price Rule with a coupon code has at least one SheerID Verified Affiliation Status condition, but no Campaign Eligibility condition, the store-wide default campaign will be used to verify upon entry of that coupon code, if the campaign is sufficient to verify at least one of the required affiliations.